-The fact that the growth of E. coli and S. aureus can be inhibited by the leaves extracts of P. foetida, it is confirmed that the plant is an excellence source of organic antibactrials effective against both gram-positive and gram-negative bacteria.
+The fact that the growth of E. coli and S. aureus can be inhibited by the leaves extracts of P. foetida, it is confirmed that the plant is an excellence source of organic antibacterials effective against both gram-positive and gram-negative bacteria.
 It can be recommended that the extracts be tested against other bacterial and fungal organisms that may be susceptible to the extract.

 Conclusions